Timeline

 1997, April:

-Colin Winter sets five-week deadline, reduces price to £25,000.
-Full-scale appeal launched.
-Donations roll in.
+Colin Winter sets a five-week deadline, and reduces the price to £25,000.
+A full-scale appeal is launched and amazingly, enough donations roll in.

 May: